git-town/git-town/website2/src/nested-feature-branches.md

 git sync
 ```

-## branch 4: generalize the infrastructure
+## Branch 4: generalize the infrastructure

 With everything appropriately named we can make larger changes.
 We cut branch
 `4-generalize-infrastructure` and perform the refactor in it.
 It has to be a